tatdig/Tatoshis/README.md

 /syscheck - Verify that the current TDCcoin holdings tally with the balances of all in-game accounts.
 /credit <player> <amount> - Add the specified amount to the given player's balance
 /debit <player> <amount> - Subtract the specified amount from the given player's balance
+/reward <player> <amount> - Transfer's money from server account to the selected player's account.
+Can be used in console and command block.
+  This command understand @ selectors.

 Permissions:
 =